Altinn/altinn-studio-docs/content/security/development/_index.en.md

 ![Secure DevOps](devops.png "Figure 2 - Secure DevOps")

 To be able to put the developers in focus, the use of security tools and automation is preferred where possible.
-This includes integration with security tools in the build and deploy processes where identified security flaws stop the processes.
+This includes integration with [security tools](/community/contributing/handbook/securecoding/) in the build and deploy processes where identified security flaws stop the processes.
-Further use of the tools is described on (Altinn, 2022).

 Altinn has several important architecture principles that support security: